hummusonrails/bruriah/README.md

 - **User Authentication**: Secure user sign-up, login, and logout using Supabase Auth.
 - **Persistent Chat History**: Each user can create and manage multiple chats, with chat histories stored in Supabase.
+- **Profile Context**: Personalize the chat context with student provided school, location and grade information.
 - **Real-time AI Responses**: Powered by OpenAI's GPT-4 model, providing conversational and educational support.
 - **Dynamic Profile Avatars**: Supports user-uploaded avatars or default initials.
 - **Customizable Chat Titles**: Rename chats directly from the sidebar.